 Our plant based chefs here at MoaAlm are constantly scouring Instagram and Pinterest for links to new food blogs with exciting inspiration.
 Some of our favourites are ‘Eat This', ‘Guardian Food’ and ‘Minimalist Baker’.
 We even have our own food blog with simple recipes here!

 Want some help to kick start your Veganuary?
 Make it easy by having us cook for you!
-We have a few spaces remaining on our January holidays, and if you are trying Veganuary we will give you €100 discount!
+If you are trying #Veganuary we will give you €100 discount for one of our winter activity holidays for the month of February!
 Just mention this blog posting when sending us an email on email@example.com.
 Enjoy daily winter activities from our stunning mountain base, at MoaAlm Mountain Retreat, high in the Austrian Alps, before coming home to enjoy three courses of vegan delights!